adrianbarahona/conditional_wavegan_knocking_sounds/README.md

 ```

 If you are using your own sounds please run ``` python train_cwavegan.py -h ``` to check what the different parameters do.
 You will probably want to change (at least) the architecture size and the sampling rate.

+##### Synthesising audio

+Once the model is trained, just use the trained generator.
+You can find an example on how to use it on the generation notebook.